gromacs/gromacs/docs/reference-manual/references.rst

 .. _refSpoel97a:

 :sup:`159` D. van der Spoel and H.J.C.
-Berendsen, “Molecular dynamics simulations of Leu-enkephalin in water and DMSO,” *Biophys.
+Berendsen, "Molecular dynamics simulations of Leu-enkephalin in water and DMSO," *Biophys.
 J.*, **72** 2032–2041 (1997).

 .. raw:: html